23 Ways to Use the Verb “Meet”

 Ex: My job is so complicated.
 There is much more to it than meets the eye.

-I wish you are more familiar with these expressions after reading this post and that you will easily incorporate them into your English. 🙂
+I hope you are more familiar with these expressions after reading this post and you will easily incorporate them into your English. 🙂

 If you really want to learn English but don’t know how to do it and where to start, don’t hesitate to contact us.
 Book a free online English lesson with one of our expert native English teachers and take a test and consultation.
 Choose the app that suits you best for your lessons: Skype, Zoom, WhatsApp, Viber or Facebook Messenger.